core.skeleton

 Return type:

-classmethod preProcessBlobLocks(skelValues, locks)
+classmethod preProcessBlobLocks(skel, locks)

 Can be overridden to modify the list of blobs referenced by this skeleton

-classmethod preProcessSerializedData(skelValues, entity)
+classmethod preProcessSerializedData(skel, entity)

 Can be overridden to modify the viur.core.db.Entity before its actually written to the data store.

-classmethod postSavedHandler(skelValues, key, dbObj)
+classmethod postSavedHandler(skel, key, dbObj)

 Can be overridden to perform further actions after the entity has been written to the data store.

-classmethod postDeletedHandler(skelValues, key)
+classmethod postDeletedHandler(skel, key)

 Can be overridden to perform further actions after the entity has been deleted from the data store.

-classmethod getCurrentSEOKeys(skelValues)
+classmethod getCurrentSEOKeys(skel)

 Should be overridden to return a dictionary of language -> SEO-Friendly key this entry should be reachable under.
 How theses names are derived are entirely up to the application.
 If the name is already in use for this module, the server will automatically append some random string to make it unique. :return: